yonglu1989/Library/README.md

 The library project from [The Odin Project's website](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).

 ## Basic Description
 Library website that allows you to add books.
+Local Storage not yet implemented.

 ## Technologies
 - HTML